 • Clean shelves

-• Clean the shower tray, the and the door
+• Clean the shower tray, drain and door

 • Rinse the toilet brush